AkankshRakesh/Adobe1A/README.md

 You can run the solution using either Docker (recommended for submission) or a local Rust toolchain.

-### Docker (for Submission)
+### Docker (for Submission) - Batch Processing

-This method uses the provided `Dockerfile` and is the expected way to run the solution for evaluation.
+This method uses the provided `Dockerfile` and automatically processes all PDFs in the input folder, generating numbered JSON files (1.json, 2.json, etc.).

 1.  **Build the Docker Image**: